fetttttjoe/Animator/README.md

   - Change window name with chosen Algorithm
   - Implement more Algorithms
   - Make Code Look GOOOD
-  - Maybe add Multiprocessing to show all the Generations at them same time.
-Would be LIT

   -Maybe add Handle Script and Put all the Algorithms in own Script files